Catalyst: Out-of-Distribution Detection via Elastic Scaling: Methodology

 \begin{itemize} \item \textit{Channel Mean} [\(\mu(\mathbf{x}) \in \mathbb{R}^n\)] is equivalent to the penultimate feature vector \(h(\mathbf{x})\) obtained via GAP.\footnote{We use \(\mu(\mathbf{x})\) and \(h(\mathbf{x})\) interchangeably.} \item \textit{Channel Standard Deviation} [\(\sigma(\mathbf{x}) \in \mathbb{R}^n\)] measures the spatial variability of activations within each channel. \item \textit{Channel Maximum} [\(m(\mathbf{x}) \in \mathbb{R}^n\)] captures the peak activation response in each channel. \end{itemize}

 The information cues \(\mu(\mathbf{x}), \sigma(\mathbf{x})\), and \(m(\mathbf{x}) \) for OOD samples may exhibit extreme unit activations.
 Prior work~\cite{ReAct} presented a similar phenomenon of abnormally high unit activations that result in overconfident predictions for OOD samples, subsequently distorting the energy score.
 Extreme values in \(\mu(\mathbf{x}), \sigma(\mathbf{x})\), and \(m(\mathbf{x}) \) can similarly distort scaling factor \(\gamma\) for OOD samples.
 To mitigate this effect, we introduce a clipping mechanism that bounds each statistic by a threshold \(c > 0\).
 Specifically, for each input, we compute rectified features via element-wise clipping: \begin{small} \end{small} where \(f(\mathbf{x}) \in \{\mu(\mathbf{x}), \sigma(\mathbf{x}), m(\mathbf{x})\}\).
 This operation ensures that activation values are capped at \(c\), preventing them from disproportionately influencing \(\gamma\).
-The rectified vectors are the basis for \(\gamma\)'s calculation: \begin{small} \end{small} where \(f(\mathbf{x}) \in \{h(\mathbf{x}), \sigma(\mathbf{x}), m(\mathbf{x})\}\) and the subscript \(i\) denotes the \(i\)-th channel.
+The rectified vectors are the basis for \(\gamma\)'s calculation: \begin{small} \end{small} where the subscript \(i\) denotes the \(i\)-th channel.
 The selection of this clipping threshold \(c\) is discussed in Section~\ref{subsec: hyper-parameter selection} and detailed in Appendix~\ref{appendix: reproducibility}.

 While we primarily focus on $\mu(\mathbf{x}), \sigma(\mathbf{x})$ and $m(\mathbf{x})$, our framework readily accommodates other channel-wise statistics derived from $g(\mathbf{x})$, such as entropy and median.
-We provide a detailed comparative analysis of these alternatives in our ablation study (Section~\ref{subsec: alternate statistics} and Appendix~\ref{appendix: alternate statistics}).
-This analysis provides justification for our design, validating our focus on $\mu(\mathbf{x}), \sigma(\mathbf{x})$, and $m(\mathbf{x})$ as the most robust and generalizable set of statistics for computing $\gamma$.
+We provide a detailed comparative analysis of these cues in our ablation study (Section~\ref{subsec: alternate statistics}; Appendix~\ref{appendix: alternate statistics}), which justifies our design and validates our focus on $\mu(\mathbf{x}), \sigma(\mathbf{x})$, and $m(\mathbf{x})$ as robust and generalizable set of statistics for computing $\gamma$.